-If a candidate is unhappy with our decision then, under certain circumstances, they may approach the Membership Committee and request that their application be re-considered; however, this is likely to require additional supporting information to be submitted.
+5) If a candidate is unhappy with the decision made then, under certain circumstances, they may approach the Membership Committee and request that their application be re-considered; however, this is likely to require additional supporting information to be submitted.
 There may be an opportunity to discuss with one of the Committee members the route to obtaining a specific membership grade.

 6) Comparisons with other members’ applications or grades of membership will not be entertained under any circumstances.
 All applications are strictly confidential, dealt with on their own merits and may include other mitigating factors and such comparisons may breach the GDPR.

 7) The Committee will endeavour to grant membership at the appropriate grade wherever possible, but this is normally when evidence of satisfactory academic qualifications and relevant post-qualification experience has been submitted.
 Under no circumstances will the Committee take into account the commercial or operational needs of a company, sole trader or other organisation in its decision-making process as this is not relevant to the membership process.
 The IOA is a learned institution for individuals, not a trade or commercial organisation.